brunoclpinto/BUFY/bindings/README.md

 - Version checks using `ffi_core_version` / `ffi_version`.

 For now this directory only tracks documentation; CI will upload the generated headers and libraries as build artifacts.

+### Integration Tests

+The repository includes `tests/ffi_integration.rs`, which loads the compiled shared library via `libloading` and exercises the exported lifecycle functions.
+This provides a template for language-specific stubs—Swift, Kotlin, or C# can mirror the sequence (version check, create, snapshot, save/load, error handling) to verify their bindings.